rshwndsz/presentations/README.md

-# Seminar on Tacotron 2
+# My presentations

-A presentation on the state of the art in Neural text-to-speech
+Source code for the presentations I've given.